1 – Introduction

 The only thing is, John had the peculiar idea that the images in people’s homes were already there, and it was the False Prophet’s “magic” which brought them to life.
 And of course, we know this is not how television broadcasting works.

-But then also, we know that John had only a primitive understanding of the art of image-making.
-And for him his explanation for how the living images arrived in the homes of “them that dwell on the earth” (by making them first) seemed reasonable enough.
+But then also, we know that John’s understanding of the art of image-making was limited.
+And for him his explanation for how the living images would arrive in the homes of “them that dwell on the earth” (by making them first) seemed reasonable enough.
 (13:14)

 Again, we must remember that Revelation 13 is nothing more than John the Apostle’s record of what he saw; these are not the words of God or of an angel.
 The visions, of course, came from God, but the reaction to those visions came from His apostle.
 And his reaction is a rather interesting (and amusing) example of what happens when someone from an ancient time suddenly lands into a future reality (after being transported there by the power of God).
 Since he still had his old mindset (the cultural background of someone from ancient times), it would be quite natural for him to understand the modern world from a very different perspective.